 In 1873, the State of Minnesota was looking for a way to house an increasingly problematic group of residents —“habitual drunkards.”
 In order to pay for a facility to care for these individuals, the state legislature passed a bill that year that would implement a $10 tax on all liquor dealers in the state.
 As you can imagine, the liquor dealers were strongly opposed to the tax and appealed the fee all the way to the Minnesota Supreme Court.

 In the meantime, the fund to build the Inebriate Asylum grew.
 When enough money was raised through the tax, the state purchased a 160-acre parcel of land just outside of Rochester.
 Just after construction on the hospital began in 1877, a more urgent need was brought to the attention of the government.
-The St. Peter Hospital of the Insane was becoming overcrowded and unmanageable.
+The St. Peter Hospital for the Insane was becoming overcrowded and unmanageable.
 In order to ease the congestion, the state legislature repealed the tax and stipulated that the Rochester Inebriate Asylum was to become the Second State Hospital for the Insane.
 A portion of the new State Hospital was to be used to house and treat chronic inebriates, but most of the facility would house the insane.

 The State Hospital was built using the popular Kirkbride Plan.
 The Kirkbride Plan was developed by Dr. Thomas Story Kirkbride.
 The building would have a center section for the hospital administration and intake for new patients.
 Behind and to either side of the administration section were wings that contained patient wards.
 Additional patient wards could be staggered out and back from the administration section as needed, which often gives these buildings the appearance of having bat wings.
 The administration section and east wing were the first parts of the new hospital to be built.
 One hundred men were transferred to Rochester from St. Peter to ease overcrowding.
 Meanwhile, a west wing was being constructed for female patients.
 Before the wing could be completed, a disastrous fire broke out at the St. Peter State Hospital.
 The new wing at Rochester had to be hastily completed in order to house one hundred women that were set to be transferred from St. Peter to ease the overcrowding from the fire.
 The wing was completed in 1880 and the female patients were transferred within a few days.